-Accountants have previously expressed concern at the ambiguity in anti-money laundering regulations that allows criminals to incorporate directly with Companies House.
+Accountants have previously expressed concern at the ambiguity in anti-money laundering regulations that allows criminals to incorporate and easily set up any bogus business directly with Companies House.

 Brewer, the owner of Birmingham-based consultancy National Business Register, concocted the stunt to prove that anyone could form a fake company in the UK, giving any name or address they wished, which could then clearly be used for illegal or illicit purposes.
 Using the Companies House online service he paid £12 each to register two fake companies.

 First, in 2013 he registered John Vincent Cable Services Ltd on Companies House, making former Business Secretary Vince Cable a director and shareholder without his knowledge.

 Brewer then claims to have written to Cable to inform him of the loophole and the company was dissolved and taken off the company register.
 Brewer also publicised this via an article in the Mirror.

 After perceiving no action being taken to resolve the issue he formed another company in 2016, Cleverly Clogs Ltd, making Baroness Neville-Rolfe – the Minister with responsibility for Companies House – James Cleverly MP and an imaginary Israeli national, Ibrahim Aman, all directors and shareholders without their knowledge.